• RG Home

 Carter Sickels did a nice review of Trampoline for Southern Spaces magazine.
 It was published around the middle of 2016.
 You can read it here.
 Thank you, Carter.

+May 31, 2015: The Lexington Herald-Leader ran a nice feature on RG and Trampoline written by Candace Chaney.
 June 20, 2015: Dylan Hicks reviews Trampoline for The Minneapolis Star-Tribune, comparing our hero Dawn Jewell to Hamlet.
 Which we think is probably good, but makes us wish we'd paid more attention in high school, just to be sure.

 June 9, 2015: West Virginia Public Radio producer Roxy Todd produced a very nice piece on Trampoline for the radio news magazine Inside Appalachia.
 One can listen to it, or read the transcript, here.
 They also posted a bunch of the illustrations at that link.
 Thank you, Roxy and the rest of the good folks at Inside Appalachia for doing this.